Mineral King: History

 Evidence suggests that Native Americans long ago used Mineral King to camp and hunt in.
 These Native American groups included the Wikchúmni Yokuts (or Wukchumni) and the Tübatulabal.
-The Yokuts' main settlements actually had their main villages in the broad valley adjoining and in the present-day site of Lake Kaweah.
+The Yokuts actually had their main villages in the broad valley adjoining and in the present-day site of Lake Kaweah, thousands of feet lower in elevation than Mineral King in the foothill zone.
 They created summer settlements on the valley floor and also around the area that was later to be the site of Atwell Mill.
-The primary purpose of these summer settlements was hunting and trading with the Paiutes, who lived east of the Sierra Nevada.
+The primary purpose of these summer settlements was hunting and trading with the Paiutes, who lived east of the Sierra Nevada and also ventured into the mountains during the summer months.

 The first explorer of European descent known to have visited Mineral King was the Irishman Harry "Parole" O'Farrell, in 1862.
-While employed as hunters for a trail crew building the Hockett toll trail from Visalia to Independence, O'Farrell and a Paiute companion found the valley from the south, over Farewell Gap.
-Attracted by the promise of mineral riches, O'Farrell returned to prospect and build a summer settlement on the East Fork of the Kaweah River, which came to be called Harry's Bend.
+While employed as hunters for a trail crew building the Hockett toll trail from Visalia to Independence, O'Farrell was shown the valley by a Paiute guide, approaching from the south over Farewell Gap.
+Attracted by the promise of mineral riches, O'Farrell returned to prospect and build a summer settlement on the prominent bend on the East Fork of the Kaweah River, which came to be called Harry's Bend.

 In the 1870s and 1880s, assays of precious metals in White Chief Canyon and on Empire Mountain led to the boomtown of Beulah.
 The first discovery of silver in the Mineral King Valley occurred in 1872, below Mineral Peak and Empire Mountain.